Research and evaluation

 More information on the program and the final report can found on the Koala Research page.

-Project: Novel techniques to detect and monitor Hastings River Mouse
+Project R5: Novel techniques to detect and monitor Hastings River Mouse

 The use of detection dogs has been identified as a highly effective means of locating threatened, cryptic species, especially when traditional methods are unable to detect low‐density mammal populations.
-The Saving Our Species program is currently using detection dogs for small mammals such as the smoky mouse.

 Video - Miki training to become a Hasting River mouse detection dog

-Project: Implications of changing fire intensity and regimes on Coastal IFOA objectives and outcomes
+Project R7: Implications of changing fire intensity and regimes on Coastal IFOA objectives and outcomes

 The Coastal IFOA monitoring program committed to investigate the risks to achieving Coastal IFOA outcomes under changing fire regimes.
 The Commission engaged researchers at the NSW Bushfire Risk Management hub, University of Wollongong to provide independent research on the matter.